-Gewurztraminer might not be the first wine that comes to mind when pairing pizza and pasta, but it can be a good wine choice.
-It is especially good for white pizza (with no tomato sauce) with lots of cheese.
+Gewurztraminer might not be the first wine that comes to mind when pairing pizza and pasta, but it can be a good choice to pair with these dishes.
+It is especially good with white pizza (no tomato sauce) with lots of cheese.

-Sweet tasting vegetables like pumpkin, roasted paprika, squash, aubergine and sweet potato will taste wonderful with Gewurztraminer.
-Also slightly spicy vegetarian dishes, such as wok, curries and spring rolls are also good pairings.
+Sweet tasting vegetables like pumpkin, roasted paprika, squash, aubergine and sweet potato will taste wonderfully with Gewurztraminer.
+Slightly spicy vegetarian dishes, such as wok, curries and spring rolls are also good pairings.

 Tips!
 Any vegetarian dish with fruits, such as salads with mango/pineapple/grapefruit will most likely pair well with a Gewurztraminer.

 An aromatic and slightly sweet wine like Gewurztraminer is a great cheese wine.
 The intense perfume of the wine will match the bold flavours of pungent cheeses.
 Gewurztraminer is an especially great pairing with wash-rind cheeses like: